 I do, however, suggest that patients are careful sharing their experiences with children.
 Young ones often do not understand the process of undergoing aesthetic treatments, and offering support is more challenging as they wonder why you’re undergoing the treatment.
 You can probably anticipate how your children will react, and if you anticipate confusion or a lack of support, you are better off not asking for it.

-Stay positive: After undergoing almost any surgical procedure, you’re going to experience some swelling and bruising around the treated area.
+Stay positive: After undergoing almost any surgical procedure, whether it’s a facelift or a rhinoplasty, you’re going to experience some swelling and bruising around the treated area.
 Your appearance will look worse before it looks better, so staying positive about the results to come should be a primary thought in your mind.
 I sometimes suggest patients remove or cover mirrors around their house for the first few days after surgery, just to keep their mind focused on healing.

 Listen to your body: Throughout the healing process, your body will tell you if it needs more time to rest and when it’s OK to begin doing more activity.
 While I do suggest following the guidelines I’ve outlined for you, no one else can know your body as well as you do.
 Listen to it, and you’ll heal more easily and quickly.
 Resist the urge to push yourself.